 Prevents a full table lock on the child table.
 Instead, the database acquires a row lock on the index.

 Removes the need for a full table scan of the child table.
 As an illustration, assume that a user removes the record for department 10 from the

 employees.department_id is not indexed, then the database must scan

-employees to see if any employees exist in department 10.
+employees to determine whether any employees exist in department 10.

 A check constraint on a column or set of columns requires that a specified condition be true or unknown for every row.
 If DML results in the condition of the constraint evaluating to false, then the SQL statement is rolled back.

 The chief benefit of check constraints is the ability to enforce very specific integrity rules.
 For example, you could use check constraints to enforce the following rules in the